 4. Egg donors go through extensive screening.

 The egg donation process is very in-depth.
 In addition to the medical screening, an egg donor must complete a psychosocial evaluation.
-The screening process commences when an egg donor is matched with the intended parents.
+For egg donation agencies, the screening process commences when an egg donor is matched with the intended parents.
 Once she passes the psychological screening, she moves forward with the medical screening at the IVF clinic (usually a one- to two-day appointment).
 The medical screening typically includes blood work, a urine sample, and an ultrasound (among other things).
+If a woman chooses to donate with an egg bank, all of her screening will be done before her donation.

 5. Not just anyone can donate their eggs.